mesosphere-backup/weave-guide/README.md

 For DC/OS CNI (container network interface) will be setup for weave, but will not be used at this time:

 mkdir -p /etc/cni/net.d

 Weave setup  will create a basic weave config file of /etc/cni/net.d/10-weave.conf  that we don’t put to use, the systemd unit contains the configuration.
 It will also copy weave files into /opt.cni/bin

+Start weave via systemd:

+systemctl start weave-agent

 weave setup

-Weave will have added a systemd unit, but we don't need it since this systemd unit runs the weave proxy systemctl disable weaveproxy
+Weave will have added a systemd unit, but we don't need it since this systemd unit runs the weave proxy:

+systemctl disable weaveproxy

 Setup DC/OS for weave’s CNI module: